wehicle26/TheForgotten/README.md

 Finally, you can make a pull request to sync your changes into the main repository.

-Go to the URL for the fork you created, making sure to check if the branch and changes you made have sucessfully made it to Github.
-Go to the "Pull Requests" tab at the top left and click on the green button to create a new PR:
+Now click on "Preview Pull Request":

 ![PR](screenshots/github_pull_request.png)

-Make sure the right side is your repository name and the branch you just created is selected:
+Make sure the right side is your repository name and the branch you just created is selected and hit create:

 ![PR2](screenshots/github_pull_request2.png)